gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

     regular:
       # name of the group
     - name: staging-group
-      # days specifies the days of the week when the group may be upgraded.
+      # days specifies the days of the week when the group may be updated.
       #  default: ["*"] (all days)
       days: [“Sun”, “Mon”, ... | "*"]
       # start_hour specifies the hour when the group may start upgrading.
       #  default: 0
       start_hour: 0-23
       # jitter_seconds specifies a maximum jitter duration after the start hour.
-      # The agent upgrader client will pick a random time within this duration to wait to upgrade.
+      # The agent updater client will pick a random time within this duration to wait to update.
       #  default: 0
       jitter_seconds: 0-60
       # timeout_seconds specifies the amount of time, after the specified jitter, after which
-      # an agent upgrade will be considered timed out if the version does not change.
+      # an agent update will be considered timed out if the version does not change.
       #  default: 60
       timeout_seconds: 30-900
-      # failure_seconds specifies the amount of time after which an agent upgrade will be considered
+      # failure_seconds specifies the amount of time after which an agent update will be considered
-      # failed if the agent heartbeat stops before the upgrade is complete.
+      # failed if the agent heartbeat stops before the update is complete.
       #  default: 0
       failure_seconds: 0-900
-      # max_in_flight specifies the maximum number of agents that may be upgraded at the same time.
+      # max_in_flight specifies the maximum number of agents that may be updated at the same time.
       #  default: 100%
       max_in_flight: 0-100%
       # max_timeout_before_halt specifies the percentage of clients that may time out before this group